Ralph Bakshi: Return to television (1987–1989)

 On June 6, 1988, Donald Wildmon, head of the American Family Association (AFA), alleged that "The Littlest Tramp" depicted cocaine use, instigating a media frenzy.
 The AFA, during its incarnation as the National Federation for Decency, had previously targeted CBS as an "accessory to murder" after a mother killed her daughter following an airing of Exorcist II: The Heretic.
 Concerning Bakshi's involvement with Mighty Mouse: The New Adventures, the AFA claimed that CBS "intentionally hired a known pornographer to do a cartoon for children, and then allowed him to insert a scene in which the cartoon hero is shown sniffing cocaine."
 Bakshi responded, "You could pick a still out of Lady and the Tramp and get the same impression.
 Fritz the Cat wasn't pornography.
 It was social commentary.
 This all smacks of burning books and the Third Reich.
 It smacks of McCarthyism.
 I'm not going to get into who sniffs what.
 This is lunacy!"
 On CBS's order, Klein removed the sequence from the master broadcast footage.
 Wildmon claimed that the edits were "a de facto admission that, indeed, Mighty Mouse was snorting cocaine".
 Despite receiving an award from Action for Children's Television, favorable reviews, and a ranking in Time magazine's "Best of '87" feature, Mighty Mouse: The New Adventures was canceled by CBS following the controversy.

 The incident had a ripple effect, weakening Nickelodeon's commitment to Junktown.
 Bakshi has also stated that "we were trying something different [...] but a series didn't make sense.
 It just didn't work".
 The series was scrapped, and the completed pilot aired as a special, Christmas in Tattertown, in December 1988.
 It was the first original animated special created for Nickelodeon.
 Bakshi moved into a warehouse loft in downtown Los Angeles to clear his head, and was offered $50,000 to direct a half-hour live-action film for PBS's Imagining America anthology series.
 Mark Bakshi produced the film, This Ain't Bebop, his first professional collaboration with his father.
 Bakshi wrote a poem influenced by Jack Kerouac, jazz, the Beat Generation and Brooklyn that served as the narration, which was spoken by Harvey Keitel.
 After a car crash, Bakshi completed the post-production in stitches and casts.
 Bakshi said of the work, "It's the most proud I've been of a picture since Coonskin—the last real thing I did with total integrity."

 As a result of the film, Bakshi received an offer to adapt Dr. Seuss's The Butter Battle Book for TNT.
 Ted Geisel had never been satisfied with the previous screen versions of his Dr. Seuss work.
 Bakshi wanted to produce an entirely faithful adaptation, and Geisel—who agreed to storyboard the special himself—was pleased with the final product.
 Bakshi next directed the pilot Hound Town for NBC; he described the result as "an embarrassing piece of shit".
-Besides Bakshi, sitcom alumus Rob Sternin and Prudence Fraser wrote and produced the project.
+Besides Bakshi, sitcom alumnus Rob Sternin and Prudence Fraser wrote and produced the project.